About the program

 What to expect

-Led by One Medical providers and health coaches, this program consists of six 2-hour sessions at our group visits space in the Financial District.
+Led by One Medical providers and health coaches, this program consists of six 2-hour small-group sessions.
 You’ll learn effective mood-management techniques and work with our experts to create a plan of action for implementing them into your daily life.